scrapinghub/web-poet/docs/intro/overrides.rst

 `url-matcher <https://url-matcher.readthedocs.io>`_.

-Using such rules establishes the core concept of Overrides wherein a developer could declare that for a given set of URL patterns a specific Page Object must be used:

-    * instead of another Page Object, or
+Using such rules establishes the core concept of Overrides wherein a developer could declare that for a given set of URL patterns, a specific Page Object must be used instead of another Page Object.

-    * which returns an Item Class instead of some other Item Class.
+The :class:`~.ApplyRule` also supports pointing to the item returned by a specific Page Object if it both matches the URL pattern and the item class specified in the rule.

 This enables **web-poet** to be used effectively by other frameworks like `scrapy-poet <https://scrapy-poet.readthedocs.io>`_.